TiagoSantos81/libregrammar/README.md

 of contributors owning other derivative commercial projects.

-This fork intends to be a **pure free and open-source software** 'editor', developed for [end users](https://en.wikipedia.org/wiki/End_user), so, it enables several rules that were not allowed to be enabled by default in the open-source component, reverts commits in the main branch that degrade the work previously done, and adds rules that could be disabled on the grounds of being 'too picky' by some elements of the former team.
+This fork intends to be a **pure free and open-source software** 'editor', developed for [end users](https://en.wikipedia.org/wiki/End_user), so, it enables several rules not allowed to be enabled by default in the open-source component, reverts commits in the main branch that degrade the work previously done, and adds rules that could be disabled on the grounds of being 'too picky' by some elements of the former team.
 In addition, this project has reverted all remote access connections code input in the LibreOffice extension, updated dependencies that have known security vulnerabilities, and removed Freemium bindings.